JetBrains-Research/DeepBugsPlugin/README.md

 # DeepBugsPlugin

-IntelliJ Platform plugins inspired by [DeepBugs](https://github.com/ml-in-programming/DeepBugs) framework.
+Plugins for IntelliJ Platform-based IDEs inspired by [DeepBugs](https://github.com/ml-in-programming/DeepBugs) framework.

 These plugins provide several code inspections which objectives are to analyze the code of a project opened in IDE and to highlight potential bugs and code quality issues in it.